Philadelphia Eagles: Atlanta Falcons

+Interconference

 Pittsburgh Steelers

 The Eagles and Pittsburgh Steelers are both located in Pennsylvania and began play in 1933.
 From that season through 1966, this was a major rivalry for both teams, as both were part of the same division.
 In 1967 they were placed in separate divisions, but remained in the same conference for three years.
 In 1970 the Steelers (along with the Cleveland Browns and Baltimore Colts) moved to the American Football Conference, while the Eagles stayed with the rest of the old-line NFL teams in the National Football Conference.
 As a result, the Eagles and Steelers no longer played each other every year; instead, they are scheduled to meet once every four years in the regular season.
-The most recent meeting was in 2022 at Lincoln Financial Field due to the addition of a regular season game based on opposing conference divisional finish from the season before, with the Eagles winning 35-13.
-The Steelers have lost ten straight games on the road against the Eagles dating back to 1966, which was also the start of the Super Bowl era.
-The Eagles lead the all-time series 49–29–3.
+The most recent meeting was in 2024 at Lincoln Financial Field, with the Eagles winning 27–13.
+The Steelers have lost eleven straight games on the road against the Eagles dating back to 1966, which was also the start of the Super Bowl era.
+As of the 2024 season, the Eagles lead the all-time series 50–29–3.